-- Contrast collects vulnerability data for excluded routes, but excludes this data from application scoring calculations. - Excluding a route excludes it from all environments where Contrast discovers it. - You cannot exclude a route that has an open vulnerability associated with it (a status of Reported, Suspicious, or Confirmed).
-You must resolve it or change the status to Not a Problem. - If you defined session metadata to exercise and discover routes in an application, excluding a route also excludes this data.

-• The audit log includes an entry for each route that you exclude.
+- Contrast collects vulnerability data for excluded routes, but excludes this data from application scoring calculations. - · Excluding a route excludes it from all environments where Contrast discovers it. - If you defined session metadata to exercise and discover routes in an application, excluding a route also excludes this data. - The audit log includes an entry for each route that you exclude.